WanderWise Wandering Tech Guide

 Why It’s Suggested at Early Signs to Elevated Stages

-For individuals who are still confidently using a phone, GPS tracking can be added with little change.
+For individuals who are still confidently using a phone, GPS tracking can be added with little change to their routine.
 As memory issues increase, it may need to be replaced with a simpler device or wearable GPS.

 What It Is